 Behavioral reasons why a year old dog is peeing in the house

 Well, some dogs will still pee in the house even though they are healthy.
 If you are having trouble with your dog soiling the house, do not give up yet.
-Most dog owners are responsible enough to take their dogs to the vet immediately house soiling starts.
+Most dog owners are responsible enough to take their dogs to the vet immediately after house soiling starts.
 However, it could turn out to be a behavioral problem after all.

 Incomplete dog training